-In classical biophysics, cognitive processes are modelled as neural networks (see Khanna (1990)): this successful approach delivered implementations of learning and memory and fuelled optimism that a sufficient complex artificial neuronal network may, at least theoretically, reproduce the essence of the brain behaviour accounting for intelligence and consciousness.
+In classical biophysics, cognitive processes are modelled as neural networks (see [34]); this successful approach delivered implementations of learning and memory and fuelled optimism that a sufficient complex artificial neuronal network may, at least theoretically, reproduce the essence of the brain behaviour accounting for intelligence and consciousness.
 There is ample support (related to semantics, binding, neuronal correlation of consciousness, to name just a few problems) that this line of modelling may ultimately prove insufficient.
-More importantly, Penrose (Penrose, 1989, 1994) has argued that human understanding (at least of some mathematical facts) must involve a Turing non-computational element.
+More importantly, Penrose [50,52] has argued that human understanding (at least of some mathematical facts) must involve a Turing non-computational element.
 The non-computational feature is part of conscious thinking and may be evidenced in the difference and transition between pre-conscious and conscious processing.
 As a consequence, it was claimed that, by trespassing the Turing barrier, the human mind has a special ability to comprehend unassailable mathematical truths.
-We agree with this line of arguments.
+We agree with this line of arguments.11

-The view that the ephemeral nature of consciousness evokes a quantum process has evolved into the theory of objective reduction (OR) (see Penrose (1989, 1994), Hameroff and Penrose (1966)) which holds that quantum coherence and wave function self-collapse are essential for consciousness.
+The view that the ephemeral nature of consciousness evokes a quantum process has evolved into the theory of objective reduction (OR) (see [50, 52, 28]) which holds that quantum coherence and wave function self-collapse are essential for consciousness.
 Are there quantum computations in the brain?
-Hameroff and Penrose (Hameroff and Penrose, 1966) strongly favour a positive answer; proteins are quantum bits and cytoskeletal microtubules are assemblies of entangled quantum bits proteins.
+Hameroff and Penrose [28] strongly favour a positive answer; proteins are quantum bits and cytoskeletal microtubules are assemblies of entangled quantum bits proteins.

 Other structures within each of the brain's neurons might also participate.
-Among them, neural membrane proteins (see Marshall (1989)).
+Among them, neural membrane proteins (see [40]).
 We contend that some of these membranes may, under certain conditions, act in an accelerated way, thus triggering Turing uncomputable computations.
-Chances that such a spontaneous acceleration occurs may be rather high due to, among other factors, the human brain having about $10^{18}$ tubulins.
-The fact that accelerated P systems recognise exactly the class of $\Sigma_1$ sets which have a special "finitary" nature (see Calude et al. (2000)) might also reinforce our hypothesis.
+Chances that such a spontaneous acceleration occurs may be rather high due to, among other factors, the human brain having about 10^{18} tubulins.
+The fact that accelerated P systems recognise exactly the class of Σ_1 sets which have a special "finitary" nature (see [11]) might also reinforce our hypothesis.
 At this stage we have just advanced this hypothesis; we are planning to devote a detailed analysis of this phenomenon in a different paper.

 Finally, is it possible to imagine a plausible/consistent 'biological scenario' to scan the Universe for possible forms of intelligence?
-It seems that a better candidate to send is a Chaitin $\Omega$ number, which (see Bennett and Gardner (1979))
+It seems that a better candidate to send is a Chaitin Ω number12, which (see [4])

-embodies an enormous amount of wisdom in a very small space . . . inasmuch as its first few thousands digits, which could be written on a small piece of paper, contain the answers to more mathematical questions than could be written down in the entire universe.
+embodies an enormous amount of wisdom in a very small space ...inasmuch as its first few thousands digits, which could be written on a small piece of paper, contain the answers to more mathematical questions than could be written down in the entire universe.

-In Chaitin (1975) Chaitin introduced the number $\Omega$ representing the probability that a randomly chosen program will halt.
-In order to make this idea precise, one can modify the definition of the register machine programs in such a way that the programs are self-delimiting binary strings..
-This allows us to
+In [16] Chaitin introduced the number Ω representing the probability that a randomly chosen program will halt.
+In order to make this idea precise, one can modify the definition of the register machine programs in such a way that the programs are self-delimiting binary strings.13 This allows us to choose a random program by flipping an unbiased coin to generate each bit, stopping when we reach a valid (self-delimited) program.
+Formally, a Chaitin Ω number is defined

-&lt;sup>11 There are still problems with some arguments involving Gödel Incompleteness Theorem (see also the discussion in Penrose (1990)).
+11 There are still problems with some arguments involving Gödel Incompleteness Theorem (see also the discussion in [51]).

-&lt;sup>12 It seems that current projects have used the digits of $\pi$ .
+$^{^{12}}$ It seems that current projects have used the digits of $\pi.$ where |p| is the length in bits of the register machine program p.

-&lt;sup>13 This can be done, for example as in Chaitin (1987), by introducing input instructions, representing the input positive integer in binary and appending it immediately after the HALT instruction.
+13 This can be done, for example as in [17], by introducing input instructions, representing the input positive integer in binary and appending it immediately after the HALT instruction.
 A program not reading the whole data or attempting to read past the last data-bit results in a run-time error, so fails to halt.